Liam Cosgrave: Welfare measures

 In the field of social security, a number of important reforms in welfare provision were introduced during Cosgrave's premiership.
 In 1974, sickness insurance, unemployment insurance, and occupational injuries coverage were extended to all employees, while earnings-related components were added to the basic flat-rate sickness benefit, the basic flat-rate short-term occupational injury benefit, and the basic flat-rate unemployment benefit.
 That same year, pension insurance was extended to all employees, and a means-tested allowance for the wives of prisoners was introduced.
+In addition, welfare benefits were increased by 125% during the course of Cosgrave's premiership.

 "Blow-Ins": 1977 election

 In May 1977, Cosgrave addressed a Fine Gael Ard Fheis on the eve of the general election.
 He made a strong attack on "blow-ins" who could "blow out or blow up".
 This was taken to be an attack either on Kader Asmal, founder of the Irish Anti Apartheid Movement and the Irish Council for Civil Liberties, or on Bruce Arnold, the British-born political writer in the Irish Independent newspaper who had been vociferously opposed to Cosgrave's policies, particularly regarding the President and the wealth tax.
 While the Fine Gael grassroots loved it, it backfired politically.

 James Tully, the Labour Minister for Local Government had redrawn the constituency boundaries (the "Tullymander") and had expected that the new boundaries would favour the two government parties.
-Dublin, apart from Dún Laoghaire, was divided into some 13 three seat constituencies where Fine Gael and Labour were to take one seat each reducing Fianna Fáil to a minority rump in the capital.
-The election campaign started without Cosgrave taking any opinion polls in advance, and was therefore unaware of the extent of Fianna Fáil's support.
+Dublin, apart from Dún Laoghaire, was divided into some 13 three-seat constituencies where Fine Gael and Labour were to take one seat each reducing Fianna Fáil to a minority rump in the capital.
+The election campaign started without Cosgrave taking any opinion polls in advance and was therefore unaware of the extent of Fianna Fáil's support.
 During the campaign, the National Coalition made up some ground but the Fianna Fáil manifesto of promises (including the abolition of rates, and the car tax) was proved very popular in the electorate and the National Coalition was heavily defeated, with Fianna Fáil winning an unprecedentedly large parliamentary majority, including unexpected second seats in many Dublin constituencies.

-In the immediate aftermath, Liam Cosgrave resigned as Fine Gael leader, to be succeeded by his Garret FitzGerald.
+In the immediate aftermath, Liam Cosgrave resigned as Fine Gael leader, to be succeeded by Garret FitzGerald.
 Cosgrave retired at the 1981 general election.